- You can manually change the screen size on Xbox One using the Display Settings menu.

 10. Now, your screen size will be adjusted according to the monitor size.

-Note: Many games have default screen sizes to be playable.
-In such cases, it will be changed by the game modules while you launch the game and after exit, it will revert to the default size.
+Note: Many games on Xbox will adjust the screen sizes automatically.
+In such cases, it will be changed by the game modules while you launch the game, and after exit, it will revert to the default size.

 Xbox One Screen Resolution Errors